TypEktor/Multilingual-Sentiment-Analysis/README.md

 ---

 ## Contents
-- **FunctionsMLSA.py:**  A file that contains a set of general purpose functions.
+- **FunctionsMLSA.py:**  A file that contains a set of general-purpose functions.
 Mostly used within the Multi-Sentiment_Analysis.
-- **Multi_Sentiment_Analysis.py:** A class for creating the Multi-Sentiment Analysis object and call all the relevant functions (Plots, Text Cleaning etc.).
+- **Multi_Sentiment_Analysis.py:** A class for creating the Multi-Sentiment Analysis object and calling all the relevant functions (Plots, Text Cleaning, etc.).
 - **main.py:** The file that contains the main function
 - **Output:** A folder containing all the outputs from executing the project
 - **requirement.txt:** File that contains all the packages used for this project